alr-internship/self-supervised-depth-denoising/README.md

 image with name %NAME% are named %NAME%_n, whereby n indicates the n-th augmentation of this image.

-**NOTE: After this step, the augmented images wont have any background information.
+**NOTE: After this step, the augmented images won't have any background information.
 A not masked image is currently not added to the augmentation.**

 Generate JSONs to split Dataset into train/val/test set
 ---

-To have always the same, but initialy randomly split sets, the script [generate_sets.py](src/data_processing/generate_sets.py) can be executed.
+To have always the same, but initially randomly split sets, the script [generate_sets.py](src/data_processing/generate_sets.py) can be executed.
 This script will collect all paths to images in a given directory, shuffle the list of paths and split it into train/val/test set.